lovelysystems/lovely-editor/readme.md

   * runs `prettier` and auto-formats your code ([see what it does here](https://github.com/prettier/prettier))
   * runs all unit tests concerning the committed files with `mocha`

-If any of the tasks fail (which means your code does not lint or unit tests are failing), your commit will be aborted.
+If any of the tasks fail (which means your code does not lint or unit tests are failing), your commit or push will be aborted.